signaflo/SDS-323-Spring-2020/exercises/exercise2/sclass.md

 variation.
 In contrast, the 350 trim, although its mean is being pulled downwards from low values, is more normally distributed and has a tighter distribution.
 Also, there are fewer observations for the 65 AMG trim, so it is more prone to outliers.
-Thus, due to the noise and few points to average over, the model must be more flexible.
+Thus, due to the noise and fewer overall points to average over, the model must be more flexible.

 Visually, if we compare the price of each trim to mileage in the initial